prescottcassy/Finance_Report_AI_Project/README.md

-ok dont do it agsin
-# RAG-based Structure for Finance in AI Class
+# RAG-based Structure for 10K Analysis Comparison for Finance in AI Class
 Verify numeric claims in analysis documents against an SEC 10‑K.

 Features